liferay/liferay-screens/android/documentation/screenlet_creation.md

 }
 ```

-- Build your UI here using a layout XML.
-Put in two `EditText` for the URL and title.
-Also, add button to let the user save the bookmark.
-Note the root element is a custom class.
-We'll cover that class later.
+2. Build your UI using a layout XML file.
+Put in two `EditText` tags: one for the URL and another for the title.
+Also, add a `Button` tag to let the user save the bookmark.
+Note that the root element is a custom class.
+You'll create this class in the next step.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>